IDC Names Securiti a Worldwide Leader in Data Privacy

 Rwanda has a data protection law known as the Law on the Protection of Personal Data and Privacy (Data Privacy Law).
 It came into effect on 15th October 2021.

 The data privacy policy in Rwanda, established by the Law on the Protection of Personal Data and Privacy (Data Privacy Law), aims to protect individuals' personal data by regulating its collection, processing, and use.
 It applies to data controllers, processors, or third parties that are established or ordinarily residing in Rwanda (not just citizens) and processing personal data while in Rwanda.
-It also applies to those not established or residing in Rwanda but processing the personal data of data subjects located in Rwanda.
+It also applies to those entities that are not established or residing in Rwanda but processing the personal data of data subjects located in Rwanda.

 The law requires data controllers and processors to ensure personal data is: